saychelsea11/Data-Science-Certifications-And-Projects/Springboard Data Science Track/Capstone2 Project/readme.md

 # Contents

-### Data: Consists of 2 files:

-1. **topics_keeps_vs_coherence.csv**: CSV file which contains a table for comparing LDA coherence scores across model parameters.
-2. **dataset_link.txt**: Text file which contains a link to the dataset.
-Since the complete dataset is over 400MB, it could not be added to Github as the limit is 100MB.
+1. **Data**: Consists of a link to the actual dataset.

-### Notebooks: There are a total of 6 Python Jupyter Notebooks used for cleaning, EDA and modeling.
+2. **Notebooks**: Contains the Python Jupyter Notebooks used for cleaning, analysis and modeling.
+More details regarding the notebooks are in the directory itself.

-### Reports: Contains 2 main reports:

-1. **Capstone2_Final_Report**: Detailed final report covering the goal of the project, the business problem, cleaning techniques, EDA and modeling.
-2. **Stack_Exchange_Topic_Modeling_Presentation**: Concise report in the form of slides.
-Provides a good overview of the project.
+3. **Reports**: Contains all the documentation for the project including a detailed report and presentation slides.